Skip to Main Content

 As students enter public and private schools for observations, tutoring, after-school programs and clinical teaching, it is important to be covered by liability insurance.
 Under Texas law, both the student intern and teacher can be held responsible for a child’s injury.
 Liability insurance is offered at low cost to teachers-in-training who belong to a teacher organization such as the TCU chapter of the Texas Student Education Association (TSTA-NEA), which covers liability insurance, costs of defending claims and some attorney fees.
 Other teacher organizations in the state — ATPE, UEA, AFT — offer similar coverage.

-Teacher Education Program Retention
+College of Education Retention

 Any faculty member who has a concern with a student's performance and/or professionalism may initiate the Academic Performance and Professionalism Warning (APPW) process.